marcellp/weaponfinder/README.md

 */wf toggle* turns the overlay on or off. */wf fontsize* sets the font size of the GUI. */wf color* turns the heat map on or off.

+By default, weaponfinder turns off when a screenshot is being taken (this is bound to F8).
+If you want to disable this feature, use */wf togf8*.

 License
 -------
 weaponfinder is an open source project covered by the MIT License.
 See LICENSE for more information or visit http://opensource.org/licenses/MIT.